maniart/cv/Mani-Nilchiani_Dev-Resume.md

 	Working with multidisciplinary team of designers on various internal and client-facing projects, advising and leading technology for prototyping, building and testing concepts.

-- __Pioneer Works__ Technology Resident, July 2018 - Current, New York, NY
+- __Pioneer Works__ Technology Resident, July 2018 - October 2018, New York, NY

 	Developing a speculative near-future VR interactive narrative about surveillance & privacy using Unity and Oculus Rift / Go.